Mermaid: Art and music

 Sculptures and statues of mermaids can be found in many countries and cultures, with over 130 public art mermaid statues across the world.
 Countries with public art mermaid sculptures include Russia, Finland, Lithuania, Poland, Romania, Denmark, Norway, England, Scotland, Ireland, Germany, the Netherlands, Belgium, France, Spain, Italy, Austria, Switzerland, Greece, Turkey, India, China, Thailand, South Korea, Japan, Guam, Australia, New Zealand, Brazil, Ecuador, Colombia, Mexico, the Cayman Islands, Mexico, Saudi Arabia (Jeddah), the United States (including Hawaii and the U.S. Virgin Islands) and Canada.
-Some of these mermaid statues have become icons of their city or country, and are major tourist attractions in themselves.
-The Little Mermaid statue in Copenhagen is an icon of that city as well as of Denmark.
-The Havis Amanda statue symbolizes the rebirth of the city of Helsinki.
-The Syrenka (mermaid) is part of the coat of Arms of Warsaw, and is considered a protector of Warsaw, which publicly displays statues of their mermaid.

 An influential image was created by the Pre-Raphaelite painter John William Waterhouse, from 1895 to 1905, entitled A Mermaid (Cf. figure, top of page).
 An example of late British Academy-style artwork, the piece debuted to considerable acclaim (and secured Waterhouse's place as a member of the Royal Academy), but disappeared into a private collection and did not resurface until the 1970s.
 It is currently once again in the Royal Academy's collection.
 Waterhouse's mermaid grooms her hair with comb and mirror, the stereotypical implements of the mermaid, likely designed to portray her as temptress, and her red hair (auburn hair) is a match for the hair colour of Venus.
 Waterhouses's The Siren (1900) also depicts the siren as a mermaid of sorts, representing the femme fatale drawing men to destruction.
 In the modern age of course, the word "siren" is used as a synonym of femme fatale.

-Mermaids were a favorite subject of John Reinhard Weguelin, a contemporary of Waterhouse.
-He painted an image of the mermaid of Zennor as well as several other depictions of mermaids in watercolour.

 Musical depictions of mermaids include those by Felix Mendelssohn in his Fair Melusina overture and the three "Rhine daughters" in Richard Wagner's opera Der Ring des Nibelungen.
 Lorelei, the name of a Rhine mermaid immortalized in the Heinrich Heine poem of that name, has become a synonym for a siren.
 The Weeping Mermaid is an orchestral piece by Taiwanese composer Fan-Long Ko.